DIPlib/diplib/src/documentation/workplan.md

     These frameworks are the core of most algorithms.
 They will be tested more thoroughly through the functions that use it.
 Not yet parallelized.

--   Arithmetic, bitwise and comparison operators (dependent on `dip::Framework::Scan`)
+-   Arithmetic, bitwise and comparison operators.

 -   Image iterators.
 Need to be tested more thoroughly, some features have not been tested at all...